 - “Struggling Through Injury in the Work of Love” (co-author)

 Donna has received numerous awards and extensive recognition for her social justice and community building work, including Woman of the Year from Irish Immigration Center, Woman of Justice award from NETWORK, A National Catholic Social Justice Lobby, Drylongso from Community Change, and an honorary doctorate from Episcopal Divinity School.

 Paul Marcus is a white anti-racist activist, educator and consultant.
-A biology teacher for sixteen years, Paul combined science with concern for anti-racism and multicultural education in independent schools.
+A biology teacher for sixteen years and former director of CCI, Paul combined science with concern for anti-racism and multicultural education in independent schools.
 He has had extensive experience planning and conducting workshops and trainings for wide variety of non-profit and corporate clients.
 Together with organizers and educators from all across the country, he works to understand and challenge the role white people play in perpetuating and maintaining white supremacy, racism and white privilege.

 Myrna E. Morales

-Program and Communications Coordinator
+Program and Communications Director